 Step 1.
 Download CBackup and launch it, create a free CBackup account and sign in.

 Step 2.
-Tap My Storage > Add Clouds, choose Google Drive, and click Add.
+Tap Storage, choose Google Drive, and click Authorize Now.
 Then follow the steps to allow CBackup to access your Google Drive account.

 Step 3.
-Edit the Cloud Name and the Storage Path, and tick “Note: Please don't modify or delete the CBackup path or backup files in your Google Drive account.” option, and click OK.
+Edit the Cloud name and the Storage path, tick the “Note: Please don't modify or delete the CBackup path or backup files in your Google Drive account.” option, and click OK.

-Step 4.
-You can repeat the step 2 and step 3 to add other Google Drive accounts or even different clouds, then click My Storage > + Add Combined Cloud, then tick all your Google Drive accounts and click Next, then change cloud order to store backup files, and click OK.
+Step 5.
+Then tick all your Google Drive accounts and click Next, then change cloud order to store backup files, and click Combine.

-After Google Drive storage space has been increased, you could backup files to Google Drive or backup files from cloud to cloud via CBackup, and it provides you a flexible way to perform Google Drive version control.
+After Google Drive storage space has been increased, you could backup files to Google Drive or backup files from cloud to cloud via CBackup, which provides you a flexible way to perform Google Drive version control.

-Step 1.
-Sign in to your CBackup web version.
+1. Please sign in to the CBackup web app.

-Step 2.
-Tap the Backup tab, then click the Backup Public Cloud to Public Cloud button to create a new Google Drive backup task.
+2. Tap the Backup Tasks tab, then click the New Task button to create a new Google Drive backup task.

-In this post you will find how to manage Google Drive version history, including Google Drive keeps version history forever, Google Drive restore previous version, delete Google Drive old versions.
+In this post, you will find how to manage Google Drive version history, including Google Drive keeping version history forever, Google Drive restoring the previous version, delete Google Drive's old versions.

 The Google Docs, Sheets, Drawings, Forms, or Jamboard files will count towards to Google Drive quota, so you probably encounter the Google Drive storage full problem, it’s recommended to try CBackup to make full use of the free storage space on multiple clouds, then perform a flexible way to Google Drive version control.